 Barbecue build-up prevention

-With barbecue season just around the corner, keep your grill nice and clean by rubbing half an onion (cut side down) on the heated grate before cooking.
+We may have some time before barbecueing season but it's never too early to get prepared, right?
+Keep your grill nice and clean by rubbing half an onion (cut side down) on the heated grate before cooking.
 Stick the onion on a fork or another long utensil while rubbing so that you don't burn your hand.

 When was the last time you cleaned your mattress?
 Chances are that it's been a while.
 But with this easy tip, you can deep clean your mattress at the same time that the sheets are being washed.
 To clean, sprinkle some bicarbonate of soda onto your mattress, leave for 15-30 minutes and then vacuum to eliminate moisture and kill dust mites.